Sark: Economy

-Tourism
+Tourism and financial services

 Sark's economy depends primarily on tourism and financial services.
-Sark has no company registry and relies on Guernsey's financial services commission.
+Sark has had a private company registry since 2017.
+The Guernsey Financial Services Commission does not register companies based in Sark.

 Taxation

 Sark is fiscally autonomous from Guernsey, and consequently has control over how it raises taxes.
 There are no taxes on income, capital gains or inheritances.
 There is also no VAT charged on goods and services, but import duties (Impôts) are charged on some goods brought onto the island at around 70–75% of Guernsey rates.
 However, the island does levy a Personal Capital Tax, a Property Tax, a Poll Tax ("Landing Tax") on visitors coming to the island, and a Property Transfer Tax (PTT) on residential properties when they are sold.

 The island has its own tax assessor (in 2016, this remained Simon de Carteret), who collects the Property Tax, PTT, and the Personal Capital Tax (direct tax).
 Currently, the Personal Capital Tax ranges from a minimum of £450, to a maximum of £9,000 or 0.39% per annum (whichever is the lower).
-In 2014, there were 5 taxpayers who paid the maximum amount of £6,400 (PCT and Property Tax combined), and 6 who paid zero tax.
+In 2014, there were five taxpayers who paid the maximum amount of £6,400 (PCT and Property Tax combined), and six who paid zero tax.
 Residents over the age of 69 do not pay the PCT.
 If a resident chooses not to declare the value of their personal assets, they can elect to pay a flat-rate under the Forfait method.

 In 2006, Property Transfer Tax replaced the feudal Treizième.
 This used to be calculated by dividing the purchase price of any of the 30 tenements or 40 freehold properties on Sark by 13.
 The proceeds from doing this were then paid directly to the Seigneur.
 When the Treizième was abolished, the Chief Pleas introduced an indexed-linked pension of £28,000 per year, payable to the Seigneur.

 An individual is considered to be a resident for tax purposes if they have remained on the island for at least 90 days in any tax year.